Kiwi musician Margaret Urlich, 57, dies after two-year cancer battle

 It has since become a cult classic in Australia and regularly features on TV shows and adverts.

-She won her ARIA in 1991 for Best Breakthrough Artist after becoming the first female solo artist to top the New Zealand charts.
+She won an Australian ARIA music award in 1991 for Best Breakthrough Artist after becoming the first female solo artist to top the New Zealand charts.

 Her song Escaping was a a number one in New Zealand and her first two albums, Safety in Numbers and Chameleon Dreams, made the top five in Australia.